Elijah P. Marrs: Civil War

 On September 25, 1864, Marrs organized a company of 27 men, armed with clubs, and Marrs armed himself with a broken pistol, and they marched 22 miles to Louisville and enlisted in the United States army.
 Soon after, he was made sergeant of Company L of the 12th Regiment Heavy Artillery U.S. Colored Troops.
-He may have been initially assigned to the another regiment, but was transferred and promoted when it was discovered he was literate.
+He may have been initially assigned to another regiment, but was transferred and promoted when it was discovered he was literate.
 He temporarily held the position of regimental quartermaster sergeant.
 His brother, Henry, became orderly sergeant and then sergeant major in another company, in company C of the 5th United States Colored Cavalry.
 His regiment trained at Camp Nelson, Kentucky and took part in minor engagements at Glasgow and at Big Springs in Kentucky in 1865.
 With the permission of his captain, Marrs and another soldier, Swift Johnson, led prayer meetings in the barracks while the regiment was stationed in Bowling Green.
 While serving at Camp Nelson, Marrs started a relationship with a woman named Emma, who later died in a refugee camp.